Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

 * Upload a blob
 * Enumerate blobs
 * Download a blob
-* Delete the blob
+* Delete a blob
-* Delete the container
+* Delete a container

 ## Use latest Storage Blob SDK
 The Storage Blob SDK package version in this repo is **11.x.x**.
 It's strongly recommended that you use the [latest] version of the Storage Blob SDK package, please refer to the following examples: